 Student and Faculty Sponsor Eligibility and Expectations:

 • All applicants must be full- or part-time SUNY Oneonta students during the period that the proposed work is to be conducted, as indicated in the project description (no retroactive funding allowed).
-Students graduating in December 2019 are not eligible to apply.
+Students graduating in May 2022 are not eligible to apply.

 This program does NOT fund: